rodgues/angular4-sails/README.md

 If you have any errors, see the section "Typical errors" at the bottom of the page

 All done.
-Open your favorite browser to see the project.
+Open your favorite browser to see the demo.
 If you are using Node JS as Web Server, you must connect to the address: http://localhost:1337/

 # Development